cdown/chrisdown.name/index.md

 ---

 Hey there!
-I'm an SRE, software developer, and system administrator, currently working as a [Production Engineer][]/SRE at [Facebook][].
+I'm an SRE and software developer, currently working as a [Production Engineer][]/SRE at [Facebook][].
 I work as part of the Linux Kernel team, responsible for kernel-related developments that improve the overall reliability and performance of Facebook's user-facing products.
 In general, my drive is in conceiving, designing, and improving systems that make Facebook and the wider industry better.

 Most of my active work revolves around making operating systems more efficient at scale, developing things like [the Linux kernel](https://lore.kernel.org/patchwork/project/lkml/list/?series=&submitter=25468&state=*&q=&archive=&delegate=),